 Requirements for All Applicants

-Additional Requirements for Applicants for Temporary Licensure
+Additional Requirements for Certification Applicants

 - The transcript must show that that you earned at least a master’s degree or its equivalent with major emphasis in speech-language pathology, communication disorders or speech-language and hearing science.

-- Arrange for the Board office to receive a letter from your practicum supervisor, sent directly from the supervisor to the Board office, showing that you have completed at least 400 clock hours of supervised clinical practicum at the appropriate level.
+- A letter from your practicum supervisor proving that you completed of at least 400 clock hours of supervised clinical practicum at the appropriate level.
 See Sections 2.2 and 184.108.40.206.1 of the Board’s Rules and Regulations.

-- Arrange for the Board office to receive a signed, completed Clinical Fellowship Plan form.
+- A signed, completed Clinical Fellowship Plan form.